rafitj/youtrends/README.md

 The database uses this dataset https://www.kaggle.com/datasnaek/youtube-new as well as Youtube's API to get more current data.

 The code to get data from the Youtube API is in the following file under the code directory `code/youtube-trends-backend/app/youtube_api.py`
+There is also an attached demo video m2demo.mp4

 # Location of Files That Implement Features
 ### Backend